UltraMessaging/um_perf/README.md

 https://www.kernel.org/doc/Documentation/kernel-per-CPU-kthreads.txt

-Note that even without these optimizations, our test was able to send and receive at full line rate.
+Note that even without these optimizations, our test could send and receive at full line rate.
 So the above optimizations are recommended to provide additional headroom.

 ## INFORMATICA TEST HARDWARE